Arkar08/Arkar08/README.md

 <h2 align="left">Hi 👋!
-My name is Soe Arkar Maungand I'm a FullStack Developer, from Myanmar</h2>
+My name is Soe Arkar Maung and I'm a Fullstack Developer, from Myanmar</h2>

 ###